laplcebeltrami/maltreated/README.md

 gender   : Categorical variable indicating if a subject is female (0) or male 1

 Variable jacobian is the Jacobian determinant of deforming a white matter template to 54 individual surfaces.
 It is sampled at 18881 mesh vertices.
 Variable FA is fractional anisotropy obtained from DTI.
+Simply run script jacobian.m.
 The detailed information about the data is given in http://brainimaging.waisman.wisc.edu/%7Echung/barcodes/ If you are using data or codes, please reference [1] or [2] above.